Kruthikmanubolu/Expense-Tracker-MERN-Stack/README.md

 - Enable 2-Factor Authentication (2FA) for your Gmail account if not already enabled.
 - Generate an App Password in Google Account Settings > Security > App Passwords for "SpendSmart" (select "Mail" and "Other").
 - Use this 16-character App Password as EMAIL_PASS in your .env.

+##### Note -  Can enter the original password of Gmail but not recommended due to security because the github source code will be public.

 ### Deployment